StaroMoon/amazon_clone_nextjs/README.md

 ## Why I built the project this way

-- I use NextJS because it provides optimization for website performance such as image optimazation and it also provide routing
+- I use NextJS because it provides optimization for website performance such as image optimazation and it also provide routing and api routing.
-- For state management,
+- For state management, I used Redux because it keeps state management in one place.
+So, if I want to add more features to the project, it'll be easy to manage states.
+- I use TailwindCSS because it helps me build the UI faster and I don't have to worry about naming the CSS classes.

 ## What would I change if I had more time